This site shares information about my work as an author and advocate for women.

-The only book written for a mass audience that makes the scholarly and political case for American women’s executive political power, Vote Her In, in a frank, inspirational, accessible and illustrated format, shows every American, who cares about our nation’s women and girls, how to break down this barrier, beginning with electing the first American woman president.
+Written for a mass audience, making the scholarly and political case for American women’s executive political power, Vote Her In, in a frank, inspirational, accessible and illustrated format, shows every American how to break down this barrier, beginning with electing the first American woman president.

 Selections from my writing:

 A recent piece of mine for Crain’s Chicago Business discussed the rationale for electing and appointing women to executive positions in government.
 To learn why, click here.